guardian/ophan-sparklines/README.md

 * __alpha__ : opacity of the graph lines.
 Range from 0 - 1.
 Default is `0.7`.

-* __smoothing__ : number of pixels over which to compute a moving average.
-For larger widths, this is worth increasing.
+* __smoothing__ : number of points over which a moving average is computed, for smoothing.
+For larger graph widths this can be worth increasing.
 Default is `5`.

 ### Installation